 Last Updated on

-Schedule a tour of the Pentagon, pay homage to the fallen at several lesser-known Memorials, contemplate shocking exhibits in a museum on the ground-floor of a law enforcement agency building, interact with and create art with known artists, and of course, plan an insider tour of Arlington National Cemetery in this patriotic, eye-opening Getaway.
+Schedule a tour of the Pentagon, pay homage to the fallen at several lesser-known Memorials, contemplate shocking exhibits in a museum on the ground-floor of a law enforcement agency building, and of course plan an insider tour of Arlington National Cemetery in this patriotic, eye-opening Getaway.

 Things to Do in Arlington VA

 You’ve got to jump through hoops for this 50 minute walking tour, but it’s worth it.
 Access an application online at least two weeks before your visit, and follow directions (which includes providing two government ID’s- at least one with photo).